burnol-math/irwin/README.md

   the Pascal triangle are in memory rather than only `2` for `v3` (and `v4`).

   The variable `maxworkers` does not have to be at most the actual number of cores on the user system.
-We tested `maxworkers=2` on an old hardware with only 2 cores, and it gave comparable result to keeping `maxworkers=8`.
-The author is attow away from more efficient hardware and still has to test `v5` on such.
-Keep in mind any change to `maxworkers` must be followed by a re-load of `irwin_v5.sage` in the interactive session.
+We tested both `maxworkers=8` and `maxworkers=2` on an old hardware with only 2 cores, timings were about the same.

+  **Keep in mind any change to `maxworkers` must be followed by a re-load of `irwin_v5.sage` in the interactive session.**

 - I should note here that there are some surprises with parallelization on my macOS 15.4.1 Sequoia.
 To parallelize the computation of the moments of the